A minimalist space maximizes a tech pioneer's potential

 Given that DocuSign develops a paperless product – and paperless practice is the core fabric of its culture – they initially resisted the use of any wood in the new space.
 But we found a creative way to tell the story of DocuSign without completely eliminating the use of wood.
 For example, in one of the entry areas is a deconstructed wood wall that shows the concept of the wood being stripped away – a commentary on how DocuSign is transforming and replacing the tradition of paper-based signatures.

 The Executive Briefing Center was another important addition to DocuSign’s overall business goals, as they wanted a secure and private place to bring corporate customers to collaborate and address critical business objectives.
 Finally, the DocuSign café serves as a central place for employees to relax, socialize, and alleviate the shortage of meeting spaces.
-Delete?
-The flexible space is constantly utilized for meetings or happy hours and provides a sanctuary from the day-to-day routine.
+The flexible space is regularly utilized for meetings or happy hours and provides a sanctuary from the day-to-day routine.

 Now spanning seven floors of their building, DocuSign’s workspace is minimalist and simple, with the primary focus on the company’s technology and dramatic backdrop of the bay and city beyond.Portfolio